svgeesus/ondesModulaire/README.md

 This repository documents the DIY modules that I am making specific to this project (as opposed to kits or designs made by others).

-It will also document the controllers I am making (and the speakers, if I end up making any of those).
-They keyboard controller is started, partly working.
+It have also documented the controllers I am making, and the speakers.

+The keyboard controller was started, was partly working, and was then abandoned as the keybed was too heavy for the keyboard shake vibrato function.
+The keys were also regular sized rather than the smaller OM style.
 Documentation at http://nantonos.github.io/ondesModulaire/keyboard/docs/

 Lastly, this repository houses resources (screenshots, recordings, notes)